TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

 .. method:: IMAP4.read(size)

-   Reads *size* bytes from the remote server.
+   Reads *size* bytes kutoka the remote server.
 You may override this method.

 .. method:: IMAP4.readline()

-   Reads one line from the remote server.
+   Reads one line kutoka the remote server.
 You may override this method.

 .. method:: IMAP4.recent()